ajinsoopark/Next-Step/docs/README.md

 Next, you can see answers submitted via other users.
 Each answer contains a comments section where our staff and other users offer suggestions to enhance each answer.

-Follow our progress through our <a href='https://trello.com/b/HhKQOq6N/51-capstone-group-7'> Tello</a>

 <section>
   <h2>
     Minimum Viable Product: